A new NTA report has stated that the IRS does not sufficiently address the unique needs of international taxpayers.

 In conjunction with terminating this program, the IRS also discontinued R-mail.
 R-mail was a system that allowed customer service representatives to refer taxpayer questions to employees with specific expertise.

 “By eliminating ETLA and R-mail, the IRS has shut itself off from (overseas) taxpayers.
 With no way of knowing whether it is providing the service taxpayers need.
 Unless the taxpayer makes a mistake.
 Or the IRS selects his or her return for audit.”

 The National Taxpayer Advocate “has repeatedly written in past annual reports about the unique needs of international taxpayers”.
-Needs which the IRS has been slow to address.
+Needs that the IRS has been slow to address.

 The report comes as the estimated 8.7 million Americans living outside of the US continue to struggle with the American system of taxing.
-The system is based on the basis of citizenship rather than residency.
+The system is based on citizenship rather than residency.
 The US is the only major country in the world to do so.

 Citizenship renunciations have been soaring in response to the tax crackdown.
 Even though the cost of renunciations has also soared.

 One of the first things the NTA says the IRS ought to do, to improve its handling of expatriate Americans, is to “reopen the four international tax attaché offices that it recently closed.
 And to provide funding for TAS to establish one LTA (local taxpayer advocate) position at each of them”.